nikithaeedulakanti/OIBSIP-CyberSecurity/TASK-4-Network-Security-Threats/network_security_threats_report.md

 ## DNS Poisoning / DNS Spoofing

 ### Explanation
+DNS Poisoning, also known as DNS Spoofing, is an attack in which false DNS information is inserted into a DNS cache.
+As a result, users attempting to visit a legitimate website are redirected to a malicious website without their knowledge.
+Attackers use this technique to steal login credentials, financial information, or distribute malware.

 ### Real-World Example
+The Kaminsky DNS Cache Poisoning Attack (2008) exposed a major weakness in the DNS protocol.
+Security researcher Dan Kaminsky discovered that attackers could poison DNS caches and redirect users to fake websites.
+This discovery led to emergency security updates across many DNS providers.
 ### Impact
+- Users are redirected to fake websites.
+- Login credentials and sensitive information can be stolen.
+- Malware can be distributed to victims.
+- Organizations may lose customer trust and suffer financial damage.
 ### Mitigation Strategies
+1. Enable DNSSEC (Domain Name System Security Extensions).
+2. Regularly update and secure DNS servers.
+3. Monitor DNS traffic and protect DNS caches from unauthorized modifications.
 ## Comparison Table

 ## Conclusion